sharedwords/sharedwords-service/README.md

 # sharedwords-service
 Back-end service for words.
-Maybe it shoud be renamed to 'sharedwords-words-service' later.
+Maybe it should be renamed to 'sharedwords-words-service' later.